Rayz4010/the--attack-of-slimes/README.md

 Update this list to match your project's actual tech stack.
 Examples:
 - Unity 2020.3+ (or your project's Unity version)
 - Godot 3.5+ / Godot 4.0+
-- Node.js 14+ and npm or yarn (for web/HTML5 builds)
 - Python 3.8+ (for Pygame)
 - A code editor (VS Code, Rider, etc.)